 If you just play these two tones together, you might find the sound unpleasant and somewhat unstable.
 You might feel like the tones want to pull to a more complete resolution point.
 This insight gives us a clue about its uses and why it's known as the devil's interval.

 Despite its benign nature, the tritone has a dubious history in Western music.
 If we travel back in time to the Middle Ages, we will find that the Church primarily controls the music in Europe.
 Most people’s lives revolved around their religious faith.
 The Catholic Church made a serious effort to spread itself throughout Europe via a unified form of music, known today as Gregorian chant after Pope Gregory.
 One result of this effort was that most people experienced music primarily at Church, and the Church employed many musicians to compose music for services and other events.

 This near-exclusive power over creative expression meant the Church could dictate taste almost completely.
 It is hard to know for certain, but we know that the first explicit disapproval of the tritone came from Italian music theorist Guido of Arezzo.
-At the time, Guido had devised a popular system of organizing chords, which was also a new invention.
+At the time, Guido had devised a popular system of organizing chords, which was also a new invention in classical music.

 Guido replaced the note B♮ (B natural) with B♭ to avoid the tritone naturally occurring in the C major scale between F and B. Was this distaste for the tritone a reflection on the larger attitudes regarding the fine arts in 17th century Europe?
 Most likely.
 However, the tritone’s devilish reputation extended into the 18th century when given the unfortunate title diabolus in musica or the devil in music.